ptimoner/QGIS-Documentation/docs/training_manual/qgis_plugins/plugin_examples.rst

     system, click on the :guilabel:`Help with key/value` button.
 It will open a web page with a complete description of this concept of OpenStreetMap.

 #.
-Look for :guilabel:`railway` in the :guilabel:`Key` menu and let the :guilabel:`Value` be
+Pesquise :guilabel:`railway` no menu :guilabel:`Key` e deixa :guilabel:`Value`
-   empty: so we are downloading all the :guilabel:`railway` features without specifying any values.
+   vazío: então estamos baixando todas as feições :guilabel:`railway` sem especificar nehum valor.
 #.
 Select :guilabel:`Layer Extent` in the next drop-down menu and choose :guilabel:`roads`.
 #.
 Click on the :guilabel:`Run query` button.